 Clean Outdoor Components

 If applicable, you should occasionally inspect the outdoor condenser unit of your air conditioning system.
 If it’s clogged with debris, it can affect the function of your whole system.
-This is especially important during the spring, when there’s all sorts of plant debris flying around.
+This is especially important during the spring when there are all sorts of plant debris flying around.

 Boost Attic Insulation